Skip to main content

 What are the risks of tattooing while breastfeeding?

 There is also the healing tattoo to consider.
-Depending on the location, a fresh tat could make different positions difficult to place your baby.
+Depending on the location, a fresh tattoo could make different positions difficult to place your baby.
 If the tattoo is on your arm, chest, thigh, or hand, avoiding having your baby or breastmilk rub the healing tattoo often could be difficult and complicate the healing process, risking infection.

 La Leche League says: “It is generally assumed that ink molecules are too large to pass into breastmilk during the tattoo process.
-Once injected into the skin the ink is trapped; however, it is unknown whether the ink can pass into breastmilk as it slowly breaks down in the body months to years later.”
+Once injected into the skin, the ink is trapped; however, it is unknown whether the ink can pass into breastmilk as it slowly breaks down in the body months to years later.”

 The organization also adds: “Most tattooists will not knowingly tattoo a pregnant or breastfeeding mother.
 This is for liability reasons on the tattoo artist’s part, but also to prevent any disease that might affect the growing baby, and to allow the mother’s body time to heal.
 It is suggested that mothers wait at least until 9 to 12 months after birth, when the child is no longer dependent solely on breastmilk, before getting a tattoo.
 Reputable tattoo artists will have a waiver for the client to sign that asks about pregnancy and breastfeeding.”